 One of our most popular itineraries, pairing Sri Lanka with the Maldives is an excellent combination of culture and relaxation.
 If you are looking to pair adventure and culture with ultimate relaxation, then a multi-centre trip or honeymoon to Sri Lanka and The Maldives will give you the best experience.

 The second week you will spend in absolute paradise.
-Stay on one of the islands in a classic water bungalow, where the ocean is right on your doorstep.
+Stay on one of the islands in an iconic water bungalow, where the ocean is right on your doorstep.
 Spend a week snorkelling, diving and sunbathing and switching off from the stresses of the modern world.

 Call our travel experts on+44 (0)20 7157 1570

 We believe in giving back to the community, which is why whenever you book a holiday to Sri Lanka, we sponsor a child’s education for 6 months.
 We work with a local charity to help provide the resources and funding to make a difference to a child’s life and give them a better start and a brighter future.